Skip to main content

 Security posture by industry — sorted by average score.
 Click an industry to see its detailed breakdown.

-Industry Sites Score Unprotected Spoofable Insecure Grade distribution
+Industry Sites Score Unprotected Spoofable Pre-Consent Grade distribution

 D